-- To conduct Shoring Operations safely and efficiently, two separate Shoring Teams are formed. - The Shore Assembly Team Performs the actual shoring size-up and construction of the shores.

-The State Stat - The Cutting Team Establishes the equipment area and cuts the shoring lumber.
+- To conduct Shoring Operations safely and efficiently, two separate Shoring Teams are formed. - The Shore Assembly Team Performs the actual shoring size-up and construction of the shores. - The Cutting Team Establishes the equipment area and cuts the shoring lumber.

-The Share Appendix Team agrees of the Allerwater. - 3.
+The Share Appendix Team against a fath of the following: - 3.
 The Shore Assembly Team consists of the following: - The Shoring Officer (Rescue Squad Officer) is incharge of the operation and works with the Structures Spec to determine where to place and erect the shores. - The Measure performs all the measuring required in the erection of the shoring and relays all measurements and lumber size to the Layout of the Cutting Team. - c.
 Shores clears away debris and obstructions that could interfere with shore construction.
 He also assists the Measure as needed to erect the shores.